-Supporters of this campaign include Nobel Prize winning economist Amartya Sen, broadcaster Melvyn Bragg and philosopher Mary Beard.
+Supporters of this campaign include Nobel Prize winning economist Amartya Sen, broadcaster Melvyn Bragg and classicist Mary Beard.

 "Mary Wollstonecraft is probably the most underestimated British philosopher of the Enlightenment period.
 In her two books on what we would now we call human rights, she established the necessity, respectively, of universal inclusion for a theory of substantive justice (including the rights of slaves, and not just of free men as in the American Declaration of Independence), and also the special necessity to pay attention to the recognition and realisation of the basic entitlements of women (not just men).

 I am, of course, biased in her direction, since my own work on justice, including my book The Idea of Justice, draws much on the understanding derived from Wollstonecraft’s reasoning.
 It is clear to me that Mary Wollstonecraft helped powerfully to establish social recognitions of philosophical reach and rigour that were among the most powerful intellectual achievements of the European Enlightenment."

 "Mary Wollstonecraft is long overdue public recognition.
 She has a good claim to be the first of the feminists, she was inspirational and led a bold and courageous life.
 A tragic early death and the hypocrisy of the Victorians has deprived her of due honour for far too long".